aiven/aiven-docs/docs/products/kafka/howto/renew-ssl-certs.md

 the expiration date), a new certificate is automatically generated, including the renewal of the private key.

+## SSL certificate renewal schedule

+SSL certificates for Aiven for Apache Kafka® services remain valid for 820 days (approximately 2 years and 3 months).
+To ensure uninterrupted service and enhance security, these certificates are renewed every 2 years as a proactive measure.

-During the renewal process, both the SSL certificate and its corresponding private key are regenerated.
-This approach is implemented to enhance overall security and maintain the certificate\'s integrity.
+Each renewal process involves regenerating both the SSL certificate and its private key, reinforcing security and preserving integrity.

-The project admins, operators, and tech email addresses associated with the service are notified about this certificate renewal.
+Notifications about certificate renewals are sent to project admins, operators, and technical contacts associated with the service.

-The old certificate remains functional until its expiration date, allowing for a seamless transition to the new certificate.
+The existing certificate stays operational until its expiration date, allowing for a seamless transition to the new certificate.

 ## Download the new SSL certificates